Clean Air India: A photo contest

 We all know about the growing air pollution in our cities and villages.
 We are all acutely concerned about it.
 But can we visualise and bring alive, through the camera, India and its people in the clean air conditions we aspire to?
 Can we capture the inspiring realities of change brought about by our country’s efforts to make our air breathable?

 We invite you to join this contest and counter the image of our nation as one with the everlasting haze and smog, one which ranks among the most polluted on earth.
 Help us create an image of change through your photos.
 Help us trigger hope, with images of an India that point towards what the country should be aspiring and aiming for as a result of its national air pollution control policies and actions.

-- Declaration of results and awarding of prizes: May-June 2020
+- Declaration of results and awarding of prizes: September-October 2020

 Prizes & Recognition

 - Winners will be awarded in two technology groups -- one for general photographers using whatever equipment they wish and the other for students using a mobile phone camera.
 Each technology group would have three categories (see below).